xnyan/domino/exp-azure/README.md

 A pdf file azure-exec-lat-globe-6dc-3r-zipf0.75-adddelay.pdf will be generated.

-## Comparing Commit Latency of Fast Paxos and Multi-Paxos
+## Comparing the commit latency of Fast Paxos and Multi-Paxos

 Experiments with 1 client: